QTS full time with salary

 - 1 year

 - Date you can apply from

 About the course

 Our school based training means you will be based in one of our partner schools on a main placement Monday – Thursday, and employed by the school as a member of staff.
-On Friday trainees come together for a day’s training of pedagogy and subject knowledge, following a comprehensive programme across the year.
+On Friday trainees come together for a day’s training of pedagogy and subject knowledge, following a comprehensive curriculum across the year.
 The PGCE delivered by Sheffield Hallam University will also take place on four Fridays across the year at the SCITT Training Centre (Nottingham).
 In the Spring term you will spend 3 weeks at another school, as the training must include you teaching in two schools.
-You will be assessed throughout the year against the Teaching Standards as your work to gain QTS.
+Your progress will be reviewed throughout the year to meet the Teaching Standards and award of QTS on completion.

 The PGCE is optional in this route.

 The course has been carefully structured to guide you through your transformation from a skilled practitioner to a confident teacher within a practical learning environment.
 Your choice to begin this course was just the beginning of your journey to learn and understand how to capture the observations and curiosity of young, aspiring children.

 You will understand the National Curriculum and relevant Key Stages.